CrossRef/dul-tool/docs/DUL-Authentication-Recommendation.md

 ![JOSE object](jose.png)

-DUL provides three levels of Producer implementation:
+DUL provides three levels of Producer implementation (corresponding trust levels per 'techincal solutions' document):

  - Level 3: Identify message origin with token.
 Authenticity checks with RSA signing.
 This fulfils all of the security and authenticity objectives and is the most complete implementation.
+(Trust level C)
  - Level 2: Identify message origin with token.
 Checksum using HMAC.
 This gives an indication (but not proof) that the message was not accidentally changed in transit.
 This provides integrity but no authenticity checks.
+(Between trust levels A and C)
  - Level 1: Identify message origin with token.
 No integrity or authenticity checks.
+(Trust level A)

 Two levels of Consumer are defined: